How to close and open voting

 Start a Countdown

-2. Open the presentation menu in the lower left corner
+2. Open the Presentation menu in the lower left corner

-3. Click on 'Start countdown'
+3. Click on Start timer

 4. Select the time

-5. Wait until the voting is closed
+5. Wait until the countdown is done

 Pro tip: You can also use the hotkeys shown next to times above to start the countdown.
 By pressing them again on your keyboard you will add another minute/30 seconds/10 seconds to the countdown.